isomerpages/moe-riversidesec/_the-riverside-experience/Full Subject Based Banding.md

 Under FSBB, students in lower secondary are offered subjects in two categories.

- Common Curriculum, which students will take together with classmates in the same form class:
+**Common Curriculum**, which students will take together with classmates in the same form class:

 Art; Character and Citizenship Education (CCE); Design & Technology (D&T); Food and Consumer Education (FCE); Music; Physical Education (PE); ALP and LLP lessons

-Subject-based banding (SBB), which eligible students are offered at a higher level:
+**Subject-based banding (SBB),** which eligible students are offered at a higher level:

 English; Humanities (Geography/History/ Literature in English); Mathematics; Mother Tongue and Science